jonhjelm/docs-and-training/service_implementation/basics_hpc_logs.md

    for details.

 3. Get an IT4I account for testing and development.
-While you will have to register your image via the CloudFlow platform to include it in a workflow, it can be very helpful to be able to run the image directly on the cluster for testing purposes.
+While you will have to register your image via the SemWES platform to include it in a workflow, it can be very helpful to be able to run the image directly on the cluster for testing purposes.
 Contact IT4I if you would like to have an account.